How to Access and Query Your Google BigQuery Data Using Python and R

 #import librarylibrary(bigrquery)#Your project ID hereproject_id <- "your-project-id" # Your project ID goes here#Sample querysql_string <- "SELECT * FROM dataset.my_table LIMIT 1000"#Execute the query and storing the resultquery_results <- query_exec(sql_string, project = project_id, useLegacySql = FALSE)

-As with Python, if you wish you can execute queries using legacy SQL, you can change
+As with Python, if you wish you can execute queries using legacy SQL, you can change to in your function.

 In this post, we saw how easy and straightforward it is to access and manipulate the data stored in Google BigQuery using Python and R.